 If you supervise the sale of alcohol you will need a Personal Licence.
-You should apply to the council covering the area where you live but the licence will cover you across the country and is not linked to premises.
-This is under the Licensing Act.
+You should apply to the council covering the area where you live.

 To hold a personal licence a person must: